Updated January 2018

 If the applicant files an FCC Form 470 and considers a state master contract as one of the bids received:

-- The applicant cites its own FCC Form 470 on its FCC Form 471
+- The applicant cites its own FCC Form 470 on its FCC Form 471, whether it chooses the state master contract or another bid as the most cost-effective service offering.

 - The applicant does not need to post an FCC Form 470 to conduct a mini-bid.